Teddy-137/TerminalChat/ChattingPlatform/README.md

-Group 5

 Chatting platform project Software Architecture

-Note: this project is still Underdevelopment, so it contains several bugs. we'll figuer out how to debug them in the future
+Note: this project is still Underdevelopment, so it contains several bugs.
+I'll figure out how to debug them in the future

 #Overview